-The Corporate Head of the Actuarial Function shall submit a report annually to the Actuarial and Reserves Committee, which shall send it to the Management Committee and the Board of Directors in turn.

-This document will refer to the tasks developed, the adequacy of the level of technical provisions and also express an opinion on the Commercial Underwriting Policy, Risk Underwriting Policy and Reinsurance Policy.
-In case deficiencies are detected, the report will include recommendations on how they can be solved, including a timetable setting down when they need to be corrected.
+The head of the Actuarial Function shall prepare and submit an annual report to the Actuarial and Reserves Committee, which shall forward it to the Management Committee and the latter, in turn, to the Board of Directors.
+This document shall report on the results of the performance of its functions, the adequacy of the level of technical provisions and shall also express an opinion on the Commercial Underwriting Policy, the Risk Underwriting Policy, and the Reinsurance Policy.
+In the event that deficiencies are identified, the report shall include recommendations as to how they can be addressed, including a timetable setting out when they need to be corrected.